webcontact/profairs-api-docs/source/includes/_hall_planning.md

 ### Description

-This data must be sent back to profairs with the planned stand:
+This data must be [sent back to profairs](#make-stand-proposal) in addition to the planned stand:

-1. `standwunsch_id`, to which the planned stand refers to
+1. `stand_request_id`, to which the planned stand refers to
 2. `exhibitor_id`
 2. `fair_id`

+#### status

-The status is an enum, which can have the following values:
+The `status` is an enum, which can have the following values:

 status | meaning
 ---|---
 `initial_planning` | The stand request is assigned to at least one stand proposal that is not locked.
 `replanning` | The stand request is not assigned to a stand proposal that is not locked.

+In summary, if the status is set to `initial_planning`, the person planning has most likely never touched this standrequest.
+If the status is set to `replanning`, the person planning probably already touched this request, but still has to do something.

+#### stand_request / placement_request

+When planning the fair, you might encounter things, that cant be processed automatically.
+One example could be the reason, the exhibitor rejected your stand proposal.
+This kind of information is returned as key value pair in the keys `placement_request` and `stand_request`.

+It is recommended to show these key value pairs in your interface as e.g. additional information.
+This enables the person planning everything to have all the information they need.

 ### Response Codes